Population of Estonia

-In many Estonian families preserved the ancientTradition: immediately after the birth of her daughter in the room put a large trunk, which begin to collect a dowry (kitchen and household utensils, linens, jewelry).
-This is to ensure that by the time the grown-up girl decides to get married, she had a dowry chest.
+Many Estonian families have preserved an ancient tradition: immediately after the birth of their daughter, they put a large chest in the room, where they begin to collect the dowry (kitchen and household utensils, bed linen, jewelry).
+This is done so that by the time a grown-up girl decides to get married, she has a whole chest of dowry.

 If you are going to Estonia, take note of the following information:

 - in the country it is allowed to smoke only in special rooms intended for smokers (it is forbidden here to smoke in restaurants, bars, entrances of houses, at bus stops);

 - if you do not want to be fined, in no case drink alcohol on the street;